How the Organic Acids Test might help turn things around!

 4. BACTERIA OR YEAST MARKERS

-HOW MY OAT RESULTS LOOKED
+HOW MY OAT RESULTS LOOKED IN JULY 2015

-Below you will see what abnormalities they found based on what was coming out with my urine, what they recommended I do about those problems, and what those problems are commonly associated with.
+Below you will see what abnormalities based on what was coming out with my urine, what they recommended I do about those problems, and what those problems are commonly associated with.
 Note that there were other areas tested that are not shown below because they were fine….though I do mention two of those under the Energy Metabolism area that were so close to high!!

 Interpretation of all the above has NOT been easy.
 First, I could find NO doctor anywhere in my area who either understood this, or accepted it.
 When I told one PA what I had discovered about myself in one particular result, he proceeded to pooh-pooh the entire Organic Acids Test without even asking how my symptoms match the implications.
 All I could think of is “Are practitioners really this stupid, close-minded and clueless” as I walked out.
 (They are).